 Michelle is an occupational therapist with over 30 years of experience in the area of assistive technology.
 She is the former Clinical Director of The Assistive Technology Clinics of The Children’s Hospital of Denver and has been in private practice; Access to Independence, Inc., for 15 years.
 Michelle’s work in assistive technology covers a broad range of roles and services.
 She evaluates and treats children and adults with a variety of diagnoses as well as provides consultation and education in the areas of wheelchair seating and mobility, accessibility, assistive technology access, mounting, interfacing, and electronic aids to daily living.

-Michelle is a well-respected lecturer, both nationally and internationally, and has presented over 500 courses, webinars, and recorded content.
-Michelle is on the teaching faculty of the Rehabilitation Engineering and Assistive Technology Society of North America (RESNA).
+Michelle is a well-respected lecturer, both nationally and internationally, and has presented over 700 courses, webinars, and recorded content.
 She is the Continuing Education Curriculum Coordinator for the National Registry of Rehabilitation Technology Suppliers (NRRTS).

 Michelle is a past RESNA Secretary, Member at Large, member of the Board of Directors, Education Chair and the Wheelchair Seating and Mobility Special Interest Group Vice Chair.
 Michelle is a past member of the Rehabilitation Engineering Research Center (RERC) on Wheeled Mobility Advisory Board and is a member of the Clinician Task Force.
-Michelle is a certified Assistive Technology Professional (ATP) and Seating and Mobility Specialist (SMS).
+Michelle is a RESNA Fellow, as well as a certified Assistive Technology Professional (ATP) and Seating and Mobility Specialist (SMS).
 She is also a Senior Disability Analyst of the American Board of Disability Analysts (ABDA).

-Michelle is happily married and has four wonderful children.
+Michelle is happily married and has three wonderful children.
 She is active in her church and enjoys hiking, biking, reading, working in the yard, and home improvement projects.
 And Chocolate!